 If QA can anticipate design and user interface issues before development begins, the team will save money, time, and effort.

 Once the team knows what the new features and design will be, QA can start writing test cases.
 Each test case describes a behavior that should happen when a user interacts with a section of the app or website.
-When QA has time to write these scenarios ahead of time, it can help ensure that every path is tested.
+Sometimes testers have to write test cases without requirements or input from the rest of the team.
+But when QA has time to write these scenarios ahead of time, it can help ensure that every path is tested.
 Learn more in our article, What Are QA Test Cases?

 Planning & Prioritizing